Religion in ancient Rome

-Religion in ancient Rome consisted of varying imperial and provincial religious practices, which were followed both by the citizens of Rome as well as those who were brought under its rule.
+Religion in ancient Rome was polytheistic, consisted of varying imperial and provincial religious practices, which were followed both by the Roman people as well as those who were brought under its rule.

 The Romans thought of themselves as highly religious, and attributed their success as a world power to their collective piety (pietas) in maintaining good relations with the gods.
 Their polytheistic religion is known for having honoured many deities.

-The presence of Greeks on the Italian peninsula from the beginning of the historical period influenced Roman culture, introducing some religious practices that became fundamental, such as the cultus of Apollo.
+The presence of Greeks on the Italian Peninsula from the beginning of the historical period influenced Roman culture, introducing some religious practices that became fundamental, such as the cultus of Apollo.
 The Romans looked for common ground between their major gods and those of the Greeks (interpretatio graeca), adapting Greek myths and iconography for Latin literature and Roman art, as the Etruscans had.
 Etruscan religion was also a major influence, particularly on the practice of augury, used by the state to seek the will of the gods.
 According to legends, most of Rome's religious institutions could be traced to its founders, particularly Numa Pompilius, the Sabine second king of Rome, who negotiated directly with the gods.
 This archaic religion was the foundation of the mos maiorum, "the way of the ancestors" or simply "tradition", viewed as central to Roman identity.

 Roman religion was practical and contractual, based on the principle of do ut des, "I give that you might give".
 Religion depended on knowledge and the correct practice of prayer, rite, and sacrifice, not on faith or dogma, although Latin literature preserves learned speculation on the nature of the divine and its relation to human affairs.
 Even the most skeptical among Rome's intellectual elite such as Cicero, who was an augur, saw religion as a source of social order.
 As the Roman Empire expanded, migrants to the capital brought their local cults, many of which became popular among Romans.
 Christianity was eventually the most successful of these beliefs, and in 380 became the official state religion.

 For ordinary Romans, religion was a part of daily life.
 Each home had a household shrine at which prayers and libations to the family's domestic deities were offered.
 Neighbourhood shrines and sacred places such as springs and groves dotted the city.
 The Roman calendar was structured around religious observances.
 Women, slaves, and children all participated in a range of religious activities.
 Some public rituals could be conducted only by women, and women formed what is perhaps Rome's most famous priesthood, the state-supported Vestals, who tended Rome's sacred hearth for centuries, until disbanded under Christian domination.